mattlo/dinner/README.md

 # When's Dinner?
-An app that helps align a dinner together with very busy people.
+An app that helps align a dinner or gambling event with very busy people.